Zerodha logo

 Position losses reach 80%

-Zerodha automatically squares off your position when losses hit 80% of the funded amount, even if you have sufficient balance in your account.
+Zerodha automatically squares off your position when your losses reach 80% of the amount funded by Zerodha, even if you have sufficient balance in your account.

-For example, if you buy a stock worth ₹100 where you fund ₹40 and Zerodha funds the remaining ₹60 (on which you pay daily interest), your position gets squared off if the stock price falls by more than 80% of ₹60.
+For example, suppose you buy a stock worth ₹100 using MTF, where you pay ₹40 and Zerodha funds the remaining ₹60, on which you pay daily interest.
+If your loss reaches 80% of the ₹60 funded by Zerodha, which is ₹48, your position will be squared off automatically.

 If losses exceed 90% of the Zerodha-funded amount and the position cannot be squared off in the market, Zerodha converts the position to CNC (Cash and Carry).
-This ensures the position is closed and prevents further losses.
+If there is insufficient balance in your Zerodha account, the position will still be converted to CNC, and your account will go into debit for the required amount.
+Delayed payment charges will apply until the debit balance is cleared.

 Stock category changes